CSU Policy: Sponsored Projects Accounts Receivable

 DEFINITIONS USED IN THIS POLICY

-Deficit: The condition occurring when total actual expenditures exceed the total project budget or the final billing amount in a 5-3 fund account.
+Deficit: The condition occurs when total actual expenditures exceed the total project budget or the final billing amount in a 5-3 fund account.

-Receivable: Any amount due and owing to Colorado State University that is booked in a sponsored projects (5-3 fund) account.
+Receivable: Any amount due and owed to Colorado State University that is booked in a sponsored projects (5-3 fund) account.

 POLICY STATEMENT

 Sponsored program accounts incur expenditures according to an approved budget.
-Expenditures are generally cost-reimbursable; i.e., costs are incurred before payments are received from the sponsor.
+Expenditures are generally cost-reimbursable (i.e., costs are incurred before payments are received from the sponsor).
 This creates a risk of incurring expenses that, for a number of different reasons, may never be reimbursed.
-When this occurs, a deficit may result, impacting the project, the individuals and business units involved, and the University.
-Sponsored Programs (SP) requires correction of the deficit in order to avoid the occurrence of bad debt.
-Central administration funds are not budgeted and allocated to sponsored account bad debt and cannot absorb it; therefore, bad debt must be covered by the responsible college or department.
-SP has authority to transfer funds from a 5-3 account to a departmental account to cover bad debt.
+When this occurs, a Deficit may result, impacting the project, the individuals and business units involved, and the University.
+Sponsored Programs (SP) require correction of the Deficit in order to avoid the occurrence of Bad Debt.
+Central administration funds are not budgeted and allocated to sponsored account Bad Debt and cannot absorb it; therefore, Bad Debt must be covered by the responsible college or department.
+In collaboration with the college or department, SP has authority to transfer funds from a 5-3 account to a departmental account to cover Bad Debt.

 SP, Principal Investigators (PIs), colleges and departments all share responsibility for billing and collecting payments from sponsors and others on sponsored accounts.
 The responsibilities of each of these cooperators are set forth in this policy.